Personal Injury

 Most personal injury cases do not go to trial.
 In fact, studies show that more than 90% of personal injury claims are settled out of court through negotiation, mediation, or arbitration.
 However, if the insurance company denies liability, offers an unfair settlement, or disputes the extent of your injuries, your case may need to go to trial to secure fair compensation.

-While trial can be more time-consuming and emotionally taxing, it’s sometimes the best way to obtain full and fair compensation.
+While trial can be more time-consuming and emotionally taxing, it’s sometimes the best way to obtain full and fair compensation for your injuries.
 That’s why it’s crucial to choose an experienced Chandler Conway personal injury attorney.
+Even if you do not want to go to trial, trial is your best leverage in settlement negotiations.
+It’s important to have an attorney who has experience in trying injury cases and is prepared to go to trial when necessary in order to receive the best possible outcome.
 Our legal team prepares every case as if it will go to trial, which strengthens your negotiating position from day one.

 What Questions Will Be Asked in a Deposition?

-A deposition is a formal interview conducted under oath during the discovery phase of a personal injury lawsuit.
-It allows both sides to gather sworn testimony before trial.
+A deposition is a formal interview conducted under oath during the discovery phase of a personal injury lawsuit, which allows both sides to gather information before trial.
+In a deposition, the party or witness being deposed provides sworn testimony outside of the courtroom.
 While it may sound intimidating, depositions are a standard part of the legal process—and being prepared helps ease anxiety and protect your claim.

 Personal Background

-Attorneys may begin with basic background information to understand who you are.
+Attorneys may begin with basic background information to understand who you are, where you are from, and what ties you have to the community in which the case is filed.
 Examples include:

 Why it matters: These questions help establish your credibility and create a personal profile that may be used during settlement negotiations or trial.